webgrafia/cheshire-cat-chatbot/README.txt

 1.  **Add the Shortcode:** To add the chat interface to a page or post, use the `[cheshire_chat]` shortcode.
 2.  **Interact with the Chatbot:** Visit the page where you added the shortcode and start chatting with the Cheshire Cat AI.
 3.  **Enable Global Chat:** If you want the chat to appear on every page of your website, you can enable the "Global Chat" option in the **Settings -> Cheshire Cat** section.
+4.  **Use the TinyMCE Editor Button:** When editing a post or page, you'll see a Cheshire Cat button in the editor toolbar.
+Click it to open a dialog where you can enter a prompt.
+The AI-generated response will be inserted directly into your content.

 == Frequently Asked Questions ==